spiceFlowMatrix/spiceFlowMatrix/README.md

 # Hi there, I'm Hamza Yazar! 👋

-I'm a software developer with a passion for creating practical tools and applications that solve real-world problems, especially in non-profit, education, and gaming spaces.
+I'm a software developer with a passion for creating practical tools and applications that solve real-world problems.
 I enjoy working with [Monorepos](https://nx.dev/), [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture), and playing with CI/CD like Github Actions.
 Currently focusing on full-stack development.

 ## About Me
 - **Background**: Experienced in building web apps, and backend architectures.
 I've worked on ERP and educational platforms.
 - **Location**: Istanbul/Turkey
-- **Interests**: Software engineering, open-source contributions, video game lore, and innovative problem-solving.
+- **Interests**: Open-source contributions, integrating AI into my day-to-day work, and learning Go.
-- **Fun Fact**: I love trivia games inspired by video game worlds!

 ## Skills